 April 2017 in Q21 residency, Vienna

-Personal collection of objects and materials taken from the exhibitions and arranged in living/working studio for a guided tour.
-This fragmented photo-story about the project “Archiving Artistic Anxieties” is based on referencing and can be told in 8 minutes:
+it is fragmented photo-story about the project “Archiving Artistic Anxieties” – based on referencing – and can be told in 8 minutes:

 “8 minutes of speech is 1040 words, according to the online convertor.
 I read this text with a stopwatch and it seams that I am talking faster than what is considered to be average speed of the reading – I did 1120 words in 8 minutes.
 I have just used 45 words and less than half of a minute to illustrate that particular frame of a presentation is a condition that I take into a consideration for my artistic activity.